 9. Who gives GST registration approval?

 An authorised officer will receive the reviewed GST application, including the attached documents, and send it for assessment.
-If all is well, approval is granted.
-The applicant is registered into the system after the approval has been given within three (3) working days from the date of application submission.
+Consequently, if all is well, approval is granted.
+Finally, the applicant is registered into the system within three (3) working days from the date of application submission.

 10. What are the various GST registration categories?